wp-plugins/wp-google-fonts/readme.txt

 == Description ==
 Google's free font directory is one of the most exciting developments in web typography in a very long time.
 While <a href="http://www.fontburner.com/the-font-burner-wordpress-plugin/">font plugin</a> solutions like FontBurner.com have helped bring rich typography to Wordpress themes, the selection of fonts easily available to the average blogger have been limited.
 The WP Google Font plugin makes it even easier to use Google's free service to add high quality fonts to your Wordpress powered site.
 Not only does this plugin add the necessary Google code, but it also gives you the ability to assign the Google fonts to specific CSS elements of your website from within the Wordpress admin.
 Or if you would rather, you can target the Google fonts from your own theme's stylesheet.

-Right now, the Google Directory has 18 great fonts, and the selection will undoubtedly grow as this new service takes off.
+Right now, the Google Directory has 23 great fonts, and the selection will undoubtedly grow as this new service matures.
 As new fonts are added, we will release updates to the plugin quickly so you can start using new fonts as they become available.
 It truly is an exciting time to be creating websites, and I hope this plugin helps you create some great stuff. - Adrian3

 == Changelog ==
+Version 1.4
+- Added support for the 5 new Google Font additions: Cuprum, Neucha, Neutron, Philosopher, and PT Sans.

 Version 1.3
 - Corrected W3 validation errors.
 Added logo to the Wordpress control panel screen.